cppservergit/apiserver/README.md

 API-Server++ was designed to be run as a container on Kubernetes, with a stateless security/session model bases on JSON web token (good for scalability), and built-in observability features for Grafana stack, but it can be run as a regular program on a terminal or as a SystemD Linux service, on production it will run behind an Ingress or Load Balancer providing TLS and Layer-7 protection.

-It does use native PostgreSQL client C API `libpq` for maximum speed, as well as `libcurl` for secure email and openssl v3 for JWT signatures.
+It does use the native PostgreSQL client C API `libpq` for maximum speed, as well as `libcurl` for secure email and openssl v3 for JWT signatures.

 ## Requirements